 Over the years, I’ve tried many white calligraphy inks.
 My favorite is Dr. Ph.
 Martin’s Bleed Proof White.
 Bleed Proof White isn’t specifically an ink.
 In fact, it was developed to be a sort of Wite-Out for artists because it reliably covers up ink or paint mistakes!
-But, add a bit of water, stir, and you’ll find that Bleed Proof White becomes a fabulous white ink.
+But, add a bit of water, stir, and you’ll find that Bleed Proof White becomes a fabulous white calligraphy ink.

-2. Add Water
+1. Add Water

-Bleed Proof White ink often arrives looking pretty gunky and solid … not at all like something you can just dip your pen into and write with!
+Bleed Proof White ink often arrives looking pretty gunky and solid … not at all like something you can just dip your pen into and write with.

-To fix the consistency, use a spoon or a syringe to apply about 1/4 tsp. of water to the ink’s surface.
+To fix the consistency, use a spoon or a syringe to apply about about 1/4 tsp. of water to the ink’s surface.
 Then, use a chopstick, stir stick, or the back of a straight pen to mix the first centimeter of ink with the water.
 (There’s no need to stir up the whole jar!)

 Once you’ve incorporated the water, dip your pen in the ink and test out the consistency by writing on a scrap piece of paper.
-If the ink doesn’t descend from the nib or writes in unreliable, choppy strokes, add more water!
+If the ink doesn’t descend from the nib or writes in unreliable, choppy strokes, add more water.
 If the ink isn’t opaque enough, you can stir farther down the ink jar to incorporate more ink into water/ink mixture.

-3. Consider Your Paper
+2. Consider Your Paper

-Bleed Proof White ink isn’t fussy because it’s like a paint.
+Bleed Proof White calligraphy ink isn’t fussy because it’s like a paint.
 While runnier inks like sumi can be fussy with paper quality, Bleed Proof White can write on practically anything without feathering!
 For example, I’ve used Bleed Proof White successfully on glossy magazine paper (in the form of handmade envelopes), as shown below.

 I also often use this ink on cheap black cardstock from big box craft stores like Michael’s.
 (Calligraphy ink normally feathers on cardstock.)